 2. Linear Power Delivery:

 For beginners, it is a plus point.
-They can start with this bike to understand better about performance motorcycles and how to control them.
+They can start with this bike to better understand performance-oriented motorcycles and how to control them.
 This bike won’t punish you for your mistakes and is not as aggressive as a KTM.
 Power delivery is linear throughout the rev band, resulting in better overall ride quality.

 3. Mileage(KITNA DETI HAI?):